HugCls/HugCls/README.md

-2025-01-16: "There is no path to Peace.
-Peace is the path." - Dan Millman
+2025-01-17: "Work is always an antidote to depression." - Eleanor Roosevelt